qX1B0UutNN/vipe-gsplat-demo/docs/how-to-run.md

       pipeline.output.save_viz=false
   ```

-- Convert vipe output into COLMAP format that is suitable with gsplat.
+- Convert VIPE output into a COLMAP format that is compatible with gsplat.
   ```bash
   python ext/vipe/scripts/vipe_to_colmap.py \
       "results/$RUN_VER/vipe/" \